Al Ramz Capital

 Regulation & Safety

 Regulation is crucial for fund safety.
 Al Ramz Capital is regulated by SCA (UAE) (Unrated), while Al Salam Bank holds licenses from CBB (Bahrain) (Unrated).
 Al Ramz Capital scores 6.5/10 and Al Salam Bank scores 7/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Al Ramz Capital shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Al Salam Bank shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research